-Even the most perfect swimmer may suffer from various problems more or less related to swimming.
-The problem most associated with swimming is what newspapers frequently refer to as “chlorine allergy,” which is particularly associated with Swedish Olympic gold medalist Lars Frölander.
-But before we move on to the phenomenon of chlorine allergy, we need to talk a little about asthma.
-Despite the fact that both asthma and diabetes may be tricky to combine with serious training, there are examples of swimmers who’ve learned how to manage these unwelcome companions in life so well that they’ve gone all the way to becoming the best in the world.
+Even the most perfect swimmer may suffer from various problems related to swimming.
+With so many hours spent in the pool, chlorine sensitivity is a problem for many swimmers, and is particularly associated with Swedish Olympic gold medalist Lars Frölander.
+But asthma is common among swimmers.
+Both asthma and diabetes may be tricky to combine with serious training, but there are examples of swimmers who’ve learned how to manage these unwelcome companions in life so well that they’ve gone all the way to becoming the best in the world.

 There are figures suggesting that asthma may be considered a public health risk.
-Of particular interest from the perspective of swimming is that 37 percent of elite swimmers suffer from asthma, compared to 16–17 percent of the general population.
-There is also data floating around suggesting that up to 70 percent of swimmers have asthma.
+Around 16–17 percent of the general population have asthma, but 37 percent of elite swimmers suffer from it—and there’s data floating around that suggest that number could be as high as 70 percent.

 Before we answer the question in the heading, we need to take a closer look at what this disease entails and how it affects swimmers and other athletes.
 Asthma means sensitive and easily irritated airways that are constantly inflamed.
-The disease generally follows you for your whole life and there’s no cure, even though it’s possible to alleviate the symptoms.
+The disease is lifelong and there’s no cure, even though it’s possible to alleviate the symptoms.
 Most athletes are fortunately able to train and compete as usual in spite of the disease.
-There are even plenty of examples of asthmatics performing at a high level.
-The fact of the matter is that a quarter of the British track and field team at the 2012 Olympics were asthmatics.
+There are even plenty of examples of asthmatics performing at a high level; a quarter of the British track and field team at the 2012 Olympics were asthmatics.

-British runner Paula Radcliffe, who holds the world record in marathon, was diagnosed with asthma already at the age of fourteen.
+British runner Paula Radcliffe, who holds the world record in the marathon, was diagnosed with asthma at the age of 14.
 “I plan my training carefully and I’m extra careful when I feel as if I have a cold.
 I take my medicine before and after each training session.”

-Cyclists Jan Ullrich and Bradley Wiggins have also become the best in the world in tough competition, despite the fact that have both been forced to manage their asthma.
+Cyclists Jan Ullrich and Bradley Wiggins have also become the best in the world in tough competition while managing their asthma.
 It may seem crazy to take up such brutal endurance sports when you’re suffering from a lung disease, but they have nonetheless shaken of all their doubts and figured out how best to continue doing what they love to do.
-Bradley Wiggins says: “Asthma is only an obstacle if you allow it to be.
-There are now so many good drugs and so much knowledge on of how to train that it’s just a matter of adapting.
+Bradley Wiggins says, “Asthma is only an obstacle if you allow it to be.
+There are now so many good drugs and so much knowledge on how to train that it’s just a matter of adapting.
 I understand if you break down when you get the diagnosis, but after a while you’re able to use it to your advantage.”

 Other exceptional athletes who’ve handled their asthma well include Jackie Joyner-Kersee, whose 1988 world record in heptathlon still holds.
-Jackie kept her asthma a secret for her coaches, as she feared losing her track and field scholarship at UCLA.
-Unlike Radcliffe, Ullrich and Wiggins, Jackie Joyner-Kersee didn’t take the disease seriously, but frequently missed taking her medication.
-Something that almost ended her life when she ended up in the emergency room after suffering from a severe asthma attack.
-That’s where her coach also found out about her disease.
+Jackie kept her asthma a secret from her coaches as she feared losing her track and field scholarship at UCLA.
+Unlike Radcliffe, Ullrich and Wiggins, Jackie Joyner-Kersee didn’t take the disease seriously.
+She frequently missed taking her medication, something that almost ended her life when she ended up in the emergency room, suffering from a severe asthma attack.
+The ER is where her coach found out about her disease.